Better-HPC/keystone-docs/docs/index.md

 # Keystone Technical Documentation

-Keystone is an allocation management tool for HPC systems.
+Keystone is a web-based resource allocation tool designed for high-performance computing (HPC) systems.
+It provides comprehensive tools to request, allocate, and monitor HPC resources across multiple environments.
-This documentation is a work in progress and may be incomplete.
+This documentation is intended for developers and technical who contribute to the Keystone software.